 - Take our new Political Science careers class.
 This should be on stream starting in the 2015-2016 academic year.
 It will expose students to professionals in a variety of Political Science-related careers.
 It will also help them to prepare professional job application documents like resumes and cover letters.
 Further, students will be able to improve their skills in job search.
 Contact Dr. Tan (firstname.lastname@example.org) for more information.

 - Go meet with professors in Political Science and other departments to learn how to interact in an adult professional context.
 Take advantage of the possibility of a close mentoring relationship with your faculty members.
 Get involved in your professors’ research projects to upgrade your skills and develop lines for your resume.

 - Attend talks on campus to broaden your knowledge of local, national, and world affairs.
 Think critically.
 Ask questions.
 Stay after the talk and introduce yourself to the speaker/s.
 Try to learn from these wonderful resources brought to our campus.
 You can keep up with happenings at the Radford University Events page or at News and Events on the Political Science webpage.

 - Join a campus club and be an active member/leader.
 Political Science sponsors both the Political Science Society and the Model United Nations Club.
 There is also a regular Club Fair where you can learn about other opportunities on campus.
 Show that you can create something, be passionate, and see something through to success.
 This will mean a lot to employers.
+Check out Student Activities.

 - Study abroad to show you are international, adaptable, and self-reliant.
 These are important skills employers look for.
 You can study abroad for the price of being in Radford.
 Talk to Dr. Tan, the Department’s study abroad advisor, to find out how.
 Go to the International Education Center.

 - Complete an internship or multiple internships during your College years.
 You can do them during the academic semester or during summers.
 Internships help to augment skills, build a track record, and develop a network.
 They can also help undecided students discover desirable career fields.
 Good internships need to be sought months in advance (October for the following Summer), so start looking early.
 Internships during the academic year can be easier to get than summer internships since the pool of students searching is smaller.
 Consider the academic year to get an internship in Washington, DC or another big city.
 Go to the POSC Department internships webpage.

 - Read a quality news publication regularly.
 This will enable you to discuss national and world affairs at a professional level with future colleagues.

-- Work with the Career Center to conduct informational interviews of alumni in fields you are interested in.
+- Work with Career Services to conduct informational interviews of alumni in fields you are interested in.
 They can serve as important sources of information (do you really want to do what they do all day??) and they can serve as vital first building blocks of students’ professional networks.
 Most jobs today are obtained through networks, not open application processes.

 - Get an account on LinkedIn and start building your online network.
 Give to the network to get from the network.